 On average, 62.8% of worldwide employees say their workspace contributes to their productivity.
 Great companies accomplish numbers as high as 97.7%.
-When you increase your employees’ overall productivity, your company can create more value as a whole, resulting in better revenues and profits.
+When you increase your employees’ overall productivity and collaboration, your company can create more value as a whole, resulting in better revenues and profits.

 COVID-19 has proven once again that we are operating our businesses in rapidly evolving times.
 It is not a question of whether change will occur, but how big the change will be and when it will happen.
 New technologies will be continuously created, employee behavior will change, and the size of your business will change too.

 Creating a reality where you have real-time insights into your employee behavior will make you increase the pace with which you can adapt in the future.
 Therefore, it is important to make sure your new smart office collects data that enables you to make better decisions at all times.

 Create a successful smart office

 If you want to create a successful smart office, take a step back, and gain clarity on your smart office vision by deciding what overall elements are most important for your business.
 Insights from the 2019 Leesman study help determine what elements can contribute most to your success.
 Our team of smart office advisors has experience in creating the best places to work.